Alibaba's cloud computing unit to establish base in Dubai

-The deal may bolster Dubai's efforts to develop as a technology center for the region, in addition to marking an expansion of Alibaba's cloud computing effort.
+The deal may bolster Dubai's efforts to develop as a technology centre for the region, in addition to marking an expansion of Alibaba's cloud computing effort.

 Alibaba's subsidiary Aliyun will set up a venture with Meraas, a holding company owned by Dubai's ruler Sheikh Mohammed bin Rashid al-Maktoum.
 Meraas is involved in about 12 local real estate projects as well as tourism, retail, leisure and entertainment businesses.

-The joint venture will specialize in developing applications and big data operations in areas such as payment solutions, the two companies said in a statement on Tuesday.
-Meraas will build a data center in Dubai.
+The joint venture will specialise in developing applications and big data operations in areas such as payment solutions, the two companies said in a statement on Tuesday.
+Meraas will build a data centre in Dubai.

 (Reporting by Andrew Torchia)